SprintKeyz/pros-cli-bt/README.md

 - `pros.jinx`: JINX parsing and server
 - `pros.serial`: package for all serial communication with VEX Microcontrollers
 - `pros.upgrade`: package for upgrading the PROS CLI, including downloading and executing installation sequence

+In addition, this fork of the PROS CLI has been modified to support Bluetooth.
+This allows teams to interface with the V5 Brain over Bluetooth, providing faster data transfer speeds than a wireless link provided by the controller.

 See https://pros.cs.purdue.edu/v5/cli for end user documentation and developer notes.